Threshold Housing Society Expands Services to include a Supportive Recovery Program for Youth

 We are so excited to share, that in response to the opioid crisis, and with the knowledge that youth are a highly vulnerable group in terms of unhealthy substance use, Threshold Housing Society is expanding our service delivery model, to ensure youth have a safe and supportive environment to work on their substance use issues and have access to a recovery-oriented and healing-focused support program.
-This will create 8 brand new supportive recovery beds in the system and will contribute to healthier and brighter futures for at-risk youth.
+This will create eight supportive recovery beds and one host family bed in Greater Victoria and will contribute to healthier and brighter futures for at-risk youth.
 The Supportive Recovery Housing Program will feature an inter-disciplinary team that includes a Clinical Addictions Counsellor, Indigenous Cultural Worker, case manager and more.
 Seven days a week, youth will have access to a robust recovery-oriented program, all within a safe home environment.

 We are so excited to announce that our Silk Road 12 day’s of tea gift boxes are back for the holiday season!
 You can purchase them online for $20.00 at www.thresholdhousing.ca/product/tea.